31 May Never negotiate with a bully

 So we did everything we could to help him find a new job quickly.
 A couple of short months later, George accepted a job near his family with relief and renewed confidence.

-Another friend of mine called me in a panic a few months ago.
+Sometimes, however, you have to switch the game.
+That was the case with my friend, who called me in a panic.
 Her daughter, Rebecca, had just started a new job in Florida, but found out three days after starting that they were paying her 25% less than originally agreed.

 “Let’s call Rebecca,” I said to break through the panic.